thumbliner/thumbliner/toys.md

 ---

+> “War is a mere continuation of policy by other means.”<br>
+> — Carl von Clausewitz

+---

 ## **Geo-Political Simulator** by Eversim<br>
 Run a modern country by setting taxes and budgets, steering domestic policy and the economy across major sectors, and managing approval and diplomacy through crises and security shocks.
 <p>